dsp-jetpack/JetPack/doc/deployment_guide.md

 storage_cluster_allocation_pool_end=192.168.180.250

 # Management network details
-# Make sure the SAH node idrac ip defined in the .properties
+# Make sure the SAH node iDRAC ip defined in the .properties
 # is NOT within the allocation pool below.
 management_network=192.168.110.0/24
 management_vlanid=110